ustaxcourt/ef-cms/docs/entities/Document.md

  - `Decision`
  - `O - Order`
  - `OAJ - Order that case is assigned`
- - `OAL - Order that the letter "L" is added to Docket Number`
+ - `OAL - Order that the letter "L" is added to Docket number`
  - `OAP - Order for Amended Petition`
  - `OAPF - Order for Amended Petition and Filing Fee`
- - `OAR - Order that the letter "R" is added to the Docket Number`
+ - `OAR - Order that the letter "R" is added to the Docket number`
- - `OAS - Order that the letter "S" is added to the Docket Number`
+ - `OAS - Order that the letter "S" is added to the Docket number`
- - `OASL - Order that the letters "SL" are added to the Docket Number`
+ - `OASL - Order that the letters "SL" are added to the Docket number`
- - `OAW - Order that the letter "W" is added to the Docket Number`
+ - `OAW - Order that the letter "W" is added to the Docket number`
- - `OAX - Order that the letter "X" is added to the Docket Number`
+ - `OAX - Order that the letter "X" is added to the Docket number`
  - `OCA - Order that caption of case is amended`
  - `OD - Order of Dismissal Entered,`
  - `ODD - Order of Dismissal and Decision Entered,`
- - `ODL - Order that the letter "L" is deleted from the Docket Number`
+ - `ODL - Order that the letter "L" is deleted from the Docket number`
- - `ODP - Order that the letter "P" is deleted from the Docket Number`
+ - `ODP - Order that the letter "P" is deleted from the Docket number`
- - `ODR - Order that the letter "R" is deleted from the Docket Number`
+ - `ODR - Order that the letter "R" is deleted from the Docket number`
- - `ODS - Order that the letter "S" is deleted from the Docket Number`
+ - `ODS - Order that the letter "S" is deleted from the Docket number`
- - `ODSL - Order that the letters "SL" are deleted from the Docket Number`
+ - `ODSL - Order that the letters "SL" are deleted from the Docket number`
- - `ODW - Order that the letter "W" is deleted from the Docket Number`
+ - `ODW - Order that the letter "W" is deleted from the Docket number`
- - `ODX - Order that the letter "X" is deleted from the Docket Number`
+ - `ODX - Order that the letter "X" is deleted from the Docket number`
  - `OF - Order for Filing Fee`
  - `OFAB - Order fixing amount of bond`
  - `OFFX - Order time is extended for petr(s) to pay the filing fee`
  - `OFWD - Order for Filing Fee.
 Application waiver of Filing Fee is denied.`
  - `OFX - Order time is extended for petr(s) to pay filing fee or submit an Application for Waiver of Filing fee`
- - `OIP - Order that the letter "P" is added to the Docket Number`
+ - `OIP - Order that the letter "P" is added to the Docket number`
  - `OJR - Order that jurisdiction is retained`
  - `OODS - Order for Ownership Disclosure Statement`
  - `OPFX - Order time is extended for petr(s) to file Amended Petition and pay the Filing Fee or submit an Application for Waiver of Filing Fee`